daleffe/elessar/readme.md

 Installation
 ------------
-Elessar is available via npm and Bower, and as [standalone files](/dist):
+Elessar is available via NPM, Bower or as [standalone files](/dist):

 `npm install elessar` | `bower install elessar`
 ----------------------|------------------------

 Elessar requires [jQuery](http://jquery.com).
 If you're using npm or Bower, it's installed as part of this step.
-If not: a) why not? they're pretty sweet, b) download it, and I assume you're just using `<script>` tags, so just add a `<script>` tag.
+If not: a) why not? they're pretty sweet, b) download it, and i assume you're just using `<script>` tags, so just add a `<script>` tag.

 Using
 -----